Sheldon Weinbaum

 Sheldon Weinbaum: (born July 26, 1937, in Brooklyn, New York, United States) is an American biomedical engineer and biofluid mechanician.
 He is a CUNY Distinguished Professor Emeritus of Biomedical and Mechanical Engineering at The City College of New York.
 In 2022 he received the Benjamin Franklin Medal in Biomedical Engineerings from the Franklin Institute in Philadelphia.

-In 2023 he received the National Medal of Science from President Biden.
+In 2023, Weinbaum received the National Medal of Science, the highest scientific honor awarded by the United States government.
+The award citation recognized his “pathbreaking research in biomechanics,” noting that his theoretical models advanced understanding of physiology, bone biology, and blood flow and contributed to research on cardiovascular disease and related medical treatments.

 Biography

 Weinbaum was born and raised in Brooklyn, New York.
 His parents are Alex Weinbaum, who emigrated to the U.S. from Russia in 1921, and Frances (Stark) Weinbaum.
 He attended Jamaica High School, Queens, and Abraham Lincoln High School, Brooklyn, and received his bachelor's degree from Rensselaer Polytechnic Institute in Aeronautical Engineering in 1959.
 He earned his MS in Applied Physics 1960 and his PhD in Engineering 1963 from Harvard University where he was a Gordon McKay Prize and then National Science Foundation Fellow.
 His dissertation is titled “Natural convection phenomena in horizontal circular cylinders” and completed under the direction of George F. Carrier.
 He subsequently worked for the Avco Everett Research Laboratory and the General Electric Space Sciences Laboratory in Valley Forge, where he did research in high altitude aerodynamics.
 He developed what is now referred to as the Weinbaum-Weiss model of the high altitude laminar near wake.
 He became active in the anti-war movement of the 1960s and returned to academia in 1967 as an associate professor in the Department Mechanical Engineering at The City College of New York.
 He was promoted to professor in 1972, became a Herbert G Kayser Chair Professor in 1980 and a CUNY distinguished professor in 1986.
 Weinbaum married Alexandra Tamara Wolkowicz in 1962 and they have two children, Alys Eve Weinbaum and Daniel Eden Weinbaum.